nhsconnect/prm-practice-migration-data-pipeline-prototype/SPIKE_DOCS.md

 ### Activation

 Activation requires the terraform host to have a rout to port 80 for the activation target.
+As a work around both the DataSync agent and the Storage Gateway can be activiated via the AWS console.

 #### StorageGateway